-Bri Teresi Rocks A Thong In The Snow: ‘Would You Snowboard With Me Like This?’
+Bri Teresi Rocks A Thong In The Snow: 'Would You Snowboard With Me Like This?'

 Model Bri Teresi lit up her Instagram page on Friday when she shared a video clip that saw her looking like a sexy snow bunny while wearing a thong.
 She posed outside on a deck covered with snow while holding a snowboard.

 There might have been snow on the ground, but that did not stop Bri from wearing next to nothing.
 Her thong was black with a mid-rise waist.
-She wore red-and-black plaid shirt, which was knotted under her breasts.
+She wore a red-and-black plaid shirt, which was knotted under her breasts.
 The blond beauty sported a pair of black socks with white lace trim on the top edge pulled over her knees.
 She also sported a pair of black boots that were covered with thick fur.
-She completed her look with a pair of pink reflective goggles on her forehead.
+She completed her look with a pair of pink reflective goggles that she perched on her head.

 As expected, the post generated a variety of responses, with many of them coming from admirers who were impressed with the video.

-“Wow it is a pleasure to admire your Beauty,” one follower wrote, adding a red rose and several red heart emoji.
+"Wow it is a pleasure to admire your Beauty," one follower wrote, adding a red rose and several red heart emoji to their words.

-“Sure!!!
-I’ll snowboard behind you all day!!!” joked a second Instagram user.
+"Sure!!!
+I'll snowboard behind you all day!!!" joked a second user.

-“Yes I would follow you down the hill crashing into ski lift towers along the way,” a third fan added with flame and kiss emoji.
+"Yes I would follow you down the hill crashing into ski lift towers along the way," a third fan added, with flame and kiss emoji.

-“Bri you’re so hot sexy beautiful gorgeous babe,” a fourth fan chimed in.
+"Bri you're so hot sexy beautiful gorgeous babe," praised a fourth person.

-Bri’s followers can expect updates that show her scantily clad whatever the weather might look like.
-Last month, she uploaded an update that saw her flashing plenty of skin in a revealing swimsuit that left little to the imagination.
+Bri's followers can expect updates that show her scantily clad whatever the weather might look like.
+Last month, she uploaded a photo that saw her flashing plenty of skin in a revealing swimsuit that left little to the imagination.
 The post included two photos that saw her striking alluring poses while standing on the beach.